W. Clay Jackson, MD, DipTh, President

-Joanna Katzman, MD, MSPH, President
+Joanna Katzman, MD, MSPH, Immediate Past President

-Joanna Katzman, MD, MSPH, President, an Associate Professor in Neurology, is the Director of the University of New Mexico Pain Center and Co- Director of the UNM Project ECHO Chronic Pain Program, which have received the 2011 American Pain Society Clinical Centers of Excellence Award.
+Joanna Katzman, MD, MSPH, Immediate Past President, an Associate Professor in Neurology, is the Director of the University of New Mexico Pain Center and Co- Director of the UNM Project ECHO Chronic Pain Program, which have received the 2011 American Pain Society Clinical Centers of Excellence Award.
 Dr. Katzman is currently working with the Army’s Department of Defense to roll-out Army Pain ECHO throughout the Regional Medical Commands worldwide.
 Dr. Katzman currently resides on the New Mexico Governor’s Council for “Prescription Drug Misuse and Overdose Prevention”.
 She has trained over 1,400 clinicians from New Mexico in the last 9 months in continuing medical education courses on “Pain and Addictions”.
 She formally assisted the Veterans Affairs with ECHO Pain replication (SCAN-ECHO), and presently works with the Indian Health Service’s National Center for Tele-behavioral Health as they begin to replicate ECHO Pain and Addictions.
 Dr. Katzman has served on the Institute of Medicine (IOM) Committee for Gulf War and Health, “Treating Chronic Multisymptom Illness” and she is currently serving on a second IOM committee for Gulf War and Health defining a Consensus Case Definition for Chronic Multisympton Illness.

-Paul Christo, MD, Secretary
+Paul Christo, MD, Vice President

-Paul Christo, MD, Secretary, is an is an Associate Professor in the Division of Pain Medicine at the Johns Hopkins University School of Medicine.
+Paul Christo, MD, Vice President, is an is an Associate Professor in the Division of Pain Medicine at the Johns Hopkins University School of Medicine.
 He served as Director of the Multidisciplinary Pain Fellowship Program for 8 years, and the Blaustein Pain Treatment Center for 5 years at the Johns Hopkins Hospital.
 He hosts a nationally syndicated SIRIUS XM radio talk show on overcoming pain called Aches and Gains.
 His show has earned him the John and Emma Bonica Public Service Award from the American Pain Society, recognizing distinguished contributions to the field of pain medicine through public education, dissemination of information, and public service.
 Dr. Christo was also selected as a Mayday Pain and Society Fellow, and a “Hero” by The Pain Community, a patient advocacy association.
 Dr. Christo is an invited lecturer both nationally and internationally, serves on 4 journal editorial boards and reviews for several others, has published more than 100 articles and book chapters, co-edited 3 textbooks on pain, and actively teaches medical students, residents, and pain fellows.
 He has been a course director or coordinator for many national CME (continuing medical education) conferences that focus on educating both specialists and generalists on important aspects of pain diagnosis and treatment.
 He has served on Advisory Boards for the American Academy of Pain Medicine, American Society of Anesthesiologists, the International Association for the Study of Pain, and the American Pain Society.
 He has also earned an MBA from the Johns Hopkins Carey Business School in Health Care Management.

 Kevin T. Galloway, BSN, MHA, Treasurer